AzureAD/microsoft-authentication-library-for-android/README.md

 ### How to use the library

-1. Follow the prerequisites and make sure that the app minimum supported version is 21+
-2. Follow the Download section and pick the right way to pull in the sdk.
-3. Update your project AndroidManifest.xml
+1. Update your project AndroidManifest.xml
 * The SDK *requires* the app to have the correct intent configured for BrowserTabActivity.
 Every app integrating the sdk should have the following part configured in manifest
 ```xml
 <activity